lehrblogger/lehrblogger.com-octopress/source/_posts/2009-05-09-design-for-unicef-textonicorg.md

   - projects
   - ITP
   - ITP - Design For UNICEF
-excerpt: "A permanent home for the project."
+blurb: "A permanent home for the project."
-show_excerpt: true
+show_blurb: true
 ---
 *cross-posted at [textonic.org][1]*
 *previously: *[Design for UNICEF - Detextive*][2], [Mobile Tech for Social Change Barcamp][3], [Design for UNICEF - RapidSMS and Mechanical Turk][4]